Preface:

 This policy is embedded in the university learning culture and embraces all the institutions/ faculties/centers/departments, students, faculty members and staff and all the teaching learning resources and facilities of Sohail University.

-Mechanisms for implementation of QA Policy:
+Mechanisms for implementation of QE Policy:

 1. Internal Quality Assurance